playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ## WSL {#wsl}

 Alright, alright, I'm sure you've been expecting to see this here.
 I can't beat around the bush any longer.
-Windows Subset for Linux (WSL) enables users to run commands on a Linux instance without having to dual-boot or run a virtual-machine themselves.
+Windows Subsystem for Linux (WSL) enables users to run commands on a Linux instance without having to dual-boot or run a virtual machine themselves.
 The way that it works differs from version to version.
 The initial version worked by mapping system calls from Windows to Linux in a somewhat complex method.
 The new version (WSL2), right around the corner, works by running a Linux container in the background and enabling you to call into that container.

 Because of the foundational differences, compatibility with programs should be better in WSL2.